radiantlogic-v8/documentation-eoc/documentation/admin/user-management/create-user.md

 ## Options

 In the *Options* section, you can assign a specific role to a user.
-A user can assume one of these three roles, either a **READ-ONLY** user, a **TENANT ADMIN**, or an **ENVIRONMENT CREATOR**.
+A user can assume one of three roles: **Tenant Administrator**, **Environment Administrator**, or **Environment User**.
+Read-Only describes the access level available to a role rather than a separate role.
+An Environment Administrator is assigned to specific environments and cannot create new environments, while an Environment User has read-only access to the environments they are assigned to.
 These roles can be enabled/disabled using the toggle buttons.
+For full details on what each role can view and do, see the [role-based permissions](../../role-based-permission/role-based-permissions.md) guide.

 ![image description](images/roles.png)